Skip to main content

 Yes, in most cases.
 Insurers cannot legally charge higher premiums based on nationality alone.
 However, if your foreign driving history cannot be verified by French insurers, you may be treated as a new driver, which increases the premium.

-Some insurers have experience with international clients and can take your no-claims bonus from your home country into account if you provide a letter from your previous insurer confirming your claim history.
+Some insurers have experience with international clients and can accept your no-claims certificate from your home country, if you provide a letter from your previous insurer confirming your claim history.
 Ask your insurer about this when getting quotes.

 Do You Need a French Bank Account to Buy Insurance?

-Not necessarily.
-Most insurers accept SEPA direct debit from accounts in other EU countries.
-However, having a French bank account makes the process significantly easier, especially for claims payments and refunds.
+Not strictly.
+Most insurers accept SEPA direct debit from accounts in other EU/EEA countries.
+However, having a French bank account makes the process noticeably easier, especially for claims payments and refunds.
 If you are staying in France long-term, opening a French account is generally worthwhile.

 8. English-Speaking Insurers in France

 Several insurers and brokers in France specialise in providing coverage to international residents.
-These companies understand the specific challenges expats face and offer documentation and communication in English.
+These companies understand the specific challenges expats face and offer documentation and customer service in English.

 Note: comparatif24.fr does not endorse any specific insurer.
 The following are listed for information only.
-Prices and coverage should be compared directly.
+Prices and coverage should be compared directly with each provider before subscribing.

-Specialist insurer for UK and international clients in France.
+Specialist English-language division of Crédit Agricole Normandie, serving British and international clients in France.
 Offers car, home, and health insurance with English documentation and English-speaking advisers.
-Part of thenl group.

 Based in Caen, Normandy.
 Strong reputation among British residents in France.